cossacklabs/product-docs/acra/security-controls/encryption/_index.md

 Although AcraServer can work without knowing database schema, if you want to use features like transparent encryption, masking or tokenization, you will have to tell AcraServer that schema.

-Which tables exist, which columns (name/type) are in these tables.
+AcraServer needs to know which tables exist, which columns (name/type) are in these tables.
 Then, you choose which columns should be encrypted and use different configuration options to tune the behavior.
 A simple example of the configuration file may look like this: